kdeldycke/awesome-engineering-team-management/README.md

 - [Managing Remote Teams - A Crash Course](http://klinger.io/post/180989912140/managing-remote-teams-a-crash-course).
 - [Asynchronous Communication: The Real Reason Remote Workers Are More Productive](https://doist.com/blog/asynchronous-communication/) - `Remote workers are more productive than their office-bound counterparts.`.
 - [A guide to distributed teams](https://increment.com/teams/a-guide-to-distributed-teams/) - A nice wrap up on the numerous dispositions required to have a highly effective distributed team.
+- [Awesome Remote Job](https://github.com/lukasz-madon/awesome-remote-job) - Resources on working remotely, including job boards, coworking spaces, and a list of comapnies embracing the culture.

 ## Meetings